hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

 Type of [transaction pool](../../concepts/transactions/pool.md) to use.
-Set to `layered` to use the layered transaction pool implementation.
+Set to `layered` to use the [layered transaction pool](../../concepts/transactions/pool#layered-transaction-pool) implementation.
-Set to `sequenced` (previously known as `legacy`) to opt out of the layered transaction pool.
 The default is `layered`.

+Set to `sequenced` to use the [sequenced transaction pool](../../concepts/transactions/pool#sequenced-transaction-pool).
+The default is `sequenced` for the [enterprise/private profile](../../how-to/use-configuration-file/profile#enterpriseprivate-profile).

 ### `tx-pool-enable-save-restore`